The dog days of summer are boom times for divorce. Here's why it's tougher in this economy | CNN Business

 Refinancing your mortgage

-It’s rarely been as inexpensive to buy out your spouse and to keep the family home.
-But a spouse keeping a home often requires getting their partner’s name off the mortgage.
+It’s rarely been as inexpensive to buy out your spouse to keep the family home.
+But a spouse keeping a home often has to get their partner’s name off the mortgage.

 According to credit rating agency Experian, removing a cosigner from a mortgage “almost always requires paying off the loan in full or refinancing by getting a new loan in your own name.”
 Some mortgage loans are assumable without refinancing, like Veterans Affairs loans, but not most.